David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - It began as a simple ideas to map personalities of anything from video games, to my own persona, using knowledge graphs to create branches that mapped out 'speaking tone and vocabulary', personal profiles such as 'Myers Briggs', history (for example the history of characters from the feature-rich Cyberpunk Universe ) profiles and even branches of metaphor types that the character uses.
 - Whilst those goals are still WIP projects, my lifelong passion for Psychology, the incredible pace of AI advancement, and my preference for doing  good for the world has caused me to temporarily pivot.
 Well, that and the fact that I realised I have basically already completed the project by accident, requiring 'only' the merging of 3 from my portfolio, and a LOT of testing.
 For a 'production' environment you'd want to test and tune over _at least_ one year).
+- It's worth noting that the README and APPENDIX (to be added shortly) files in this repo are written with 'Clinicians' as the primary audience, to demo possibilities with non-technical jargon.
+The second audience is for either potential employers, or others looking to learn how to build agentic frameworks (Smolagents - CodeAgents), Persona-mappings, or how to use AI to 'augment' your building.

 For those learning to build agentic systems, at the bottom of the file is a 'Learning Agentic Systems' (Under the 'Tech Stuff' heading, clinicans can ginore) covering topics such as 'Hardware Considerations', 'Testing' and 'Agentic Frameworks'.
+If you have never built an agentic framework before, DO NOT start with Codeagents.
+I go to great lengths to layer containerization specifically because CodeAgents are powerful enough to break hardware or worse if they get confused and out of control.

 ---
 - As of today the main goal is to build a tool that will help therapists and mental health hospitals modernize and care for patients.
 I'm scoping an adaptation for criminal profiling and pattern matching also as it's all similar architecture.